SonahSofern/Xenoblade-Series-Randomizer/README.md

 8. EMULATOR ONLY: There should now be a new "bdat" folder inside "modified"; This is the folder that the randomizer program targets as the input folder.
 The output folder should be the emulator's name then /load/0100E95004039001/Randomizer/romfs/bdat.
 NOTE: You will have to create the 0100E95004039001 folder.
 9. Choose your preferred settings, then use the randomizer program to randomize the contents of the game.
 10. CONSOLE ONLY: Put your microSD card back into your Switch, use Atmosphere and Homebrew to launch the game.
 Pressing L bypasses the active patches, so if you wish to play the vanilla game again, you can do so in this way.
+11. You should be ready to start playing!
+Note: If you do get stuck, you can remove the files from the directory and it will load the base game for you to continue.
+This shouldn't happen, but if it does let us know what you were stuck on.